Table of Contents

 Keep in mind that if you move money from a 401(k) into an IRA, you can't withdraw funds penalty-free if you leave your employer during or after age 55, same with a 401(k), but must instead wait until age 59 1/2 to avoid the 10 percent penalty tax.

-If your new job doesn't offer a retirement plan, an IRA would allow you to move your money and continue saving for retirement.
 Even if your new job does offer a 401(k), it could be worth comparing that plan against an IRA.
 If the 401(k)'s account fees are high or you don't like its investment options — and your employer doesn't offer a matching contribution, it may make more sense to use an IRA instead.

 Rolling Over Your 401(k) to a New Employer